 Don’t confuse what he intends to cover with Collins and Harlan, Two Black Crows, Amos and Andy, or other blackface comedy duos on records, radio and television.
 In all sections of the book the focus is kept tightly on recreations of full format minstrel shows.
 Other forms of racialized skit comedy and blackface were frankly too pervasive for inclusion.

-These were offshoots of the minstrel show, but what author and media historian Tim Brooks intends to chronicle are those areas where the show itself never went away.
+Programs like Amos and Andy were offshoots of the minstrel show, but what author and media historian Tim Brooks intends to chronicle are those areas where the show itself never went away.
 His previous book Lost Sounds: Blacks and the Birth of the Recording Industry, 1890-1919, is recognized as a classic in the field, and sets him up as the best man for this job.
 It’s startling that so little has been written on blackface minstrel shows in the context of 20th century media.

 The longest chapter covers attempts to capture the minstrel show on record.
 Physical limitations of 2-4 minute cylinders initially limited portrayals of blackface minstrelsy to the “First Part”, the opening humorous banter of the interlocutor and end men.
 Later, as mentioned above, both Victor an Columbia made attempts to recreate a full minstrel Show.
 This involved recording a number of records to represent expected parts of the show.
 A very early concept album.